Rutherther/vhdl-i2c/doc/index.md

 #### Entity ``scl_generator``
-Scl generator generates the ``scl`` while making sure to keep the signal high or low for at least specified number of cycles.
+Scl generator generates the ``scl`` while making sure to keep the signal high or low (stable) for at least specified number of cycles.
 It may send a signal when the ``scl`` cannot be set to high level, that could signal a slave pulling down the line.

+It supports single requests for falling or rising edges (used for startstop condition generation) as well as continuous (used for transmit/receive).

 Table: Ports of ``scl_generator`` entity